nasa/isaac/dense_map/geometry_mapper/readme.md

 Hence, the parameters ekf_state_topic, ekf_pose_topic, and
 nav_cam_pose_topic are ignored.

+The streaming mapper will publish its results on topics mentioned earlier in the text.

-Note that value of `ASTROBEE_ROBOT` is not needed in this case.
+Note that value of ``ASTROBEE_ROBOT`` is not needed in this case.
+Any user-set value will be overwritten with the robot name ``sim``.

 ## Camera refinement